mingzeng8/PyPICPost/README.md

   pip install --user parse

 openpmd-viewer, for code_name being 'fbpic'.
-To install with anaconda: conda install -c conda-forge openpmd-viewer
+To install with anaconda: conda install -c conda-forge openpmd-viewer=1.0.0
+Note: newer version of openpmd-viewer uses different interfaces and is not supported by the current version of PyPICPost.